lanl-aea/waves/docs/tutorial_00_scons.rst

       :end-before: marker-6

 The `WAVES-EABM`_ makes use of the `SCons hierarchical build`_ feature to separate simulation output in the build directory.
-This is valuable for modsim repositories that include a suite of simulations.
+This is valuable for :term:`modsim repositories<modsim repository>` that include a suite of simulations.
 To avoid hardcoded duplication of project meta data, the project meta data variables are added to the construction environment, which will be passed around to all `SCons`_ configuration files.
 The implementation that passes the construction environment around is introduced in :ref:`tutorial_geometry_waves`.